mayuraitavadekar/mern-code/README.md

 recent update - [ 16 may ]

-### Current Issues && Future Issues
+### Current Issues

+- [x] uploading videos in S3
+- [] use security best practices CORS/ACL/signedURLs etc.
+- [] design the video player
+- [] design the page containing - video player, syllabus, all URLs and name of concepts!
+- [] fetch the data from database into the page having urls!
+- [] when use clicks on perticular link, getSignedURL and direct update src in video player to play video

+### future issues
+- [] setup complete cloud architecture containing s3, lambda, media-convert, cloudfront!
-- [x] admin panel - manage catagories, manage orders!
+- [] admin panel - manage categories (future issue)
 ### backend-updates

 - [x] Auth Routes -> signin, signout, signup | tested! working! jwt-decode may use in front-end